firesim/firesim/docs/Getting-Started-Guides/AWS-EC2-F1-Getting-Started/Running-Simulations/Running-a-Cluster-Simulation.rst

    each the nodes we will simulate

-These files will be used to form base images to either build more complicated workloads (see the :ref:`defining-custom-workloads` section) or to copy around for deploying.
+These files will be used to form base images to either build more complicated workloads (see the :ref:`deprecated-defining-custom-workloads` section) or to copy around for deploying.